nextflow-io/training/docs/hello_nextflow/05_hello_nf-test.md

 nextflow run hello-nf-test.nf
 ```

-The pipeline takes in three BAM files, each one containing sequencing data for one of three samples from a human family trio (mother, father and son), and outputs a VCF file containing variant calls.
+The pipeline takes in three BAM files, each one containing sequencing data for one of three samples from a human family trio (mother, father, and son), and outputs a VCF file containing variant calls.

 For more details, see the previous section of this training.

 ### 0.2 Initialize nf-test